zowe/docs-site/docs/extend/extend-desktop/mvd-internationalization.md

 # Internationalizing applications
-You can internationalize Zowe application plug-ins using Angular and React frameworks.
+You can internationalize Zowe&trade; application plug-ins using Angular and React frameworks.
 Internationalized applications display in translated languages and include structures for ongoing translation updates.

 The steps below use the [Zowe Sample Angular Application](https://github.com/zowe/sample-angular-app/) and [Zowe Sample React Application](https://github.com/zowe/sample-react-app) as examples.
 Your applications might have slightly different requirements, for example the React Sample Application requires the react-i18next library, but your application might require a different React library.